PiAil/pwning-webgoat/wiki_owasp_webgoat.en.md

 ![Hint](images/wiki_owasp_webgoat/hint.png) Download a word list dictionary (https://github.com/first20hours/google-10000-english)
 ![Hint](images/wiki_owasp_webgoat/hint.png) Write a small program or use HashCat for brute forcing the token according the word list

-It is possible to validate this challenge with tools like **johntheripper** and https://jwt.io/, but in order to get a better understanding og the whole process, here a Python script.
+It is possible to validate this challenge with tools like **johntheripper** and https://jwt.io/, but in order to get a better understanding of the whole process, here a Python script.

 *   Isolate the signature, and reformat it correctly.
 *   Use each word of the dictionary as a key, calculate the HMAC of the initial message, convert it to base64, and compare it with the signature.